unimaginativeGitHub/upgrade-node-modules/README.md

 ---

 ## New Features!
-• fixedModules.json now supports adding comments to the JSON file.
-Comments are allowed in `dependencies` and `devDependencies` using the `unmComment` key.
+• fixedModules now supports both .json and .json5 spec!

+Check out the [JSON5 Project Page](https://json5.org) for more details.